wsz82/SimilarWordsGenerator_desktop_application_JavaFX/readme.md

 ## Description

-A project for desktop application for generating words.
-It bases on library io.github.wsz82:similar-words-generator:1.2 added to Central Repository.
+A project of desktop application for generating words.
+It bases on library io.github.wsz82:similar-words-generator:1.0 added to Central Repository.
 Memento pattern is to restore settings after closing the application.

 ## Installation

 The project uses Java SDK 12 and JavaFX SDK 12.
 Follow instructions on https://openjfx.io/openjfx-docs/ to add JavaFX to the project.<br/>
-For tests add in VM configurations:<br/>
- -Ddir.test.files="projectRoot\Test\Files".

 ## Usage